MarkKensington/twitter-DApp/README.md

 ## Overview

 This project is a very basic Ethereum DApp, which listen for Tweets which contains a specific hashtag (**#giveMeTST2Token**) - "give me twitter streaming token 2".
-If such a Tweet appears, the application sends TST2 tokens from the ERC20 Smart Contract address to a specific address.
-This code was written during the Swisscom Blockchain Academy Seminar "Ethereum for Developer", May 2019.
+If such a Tweet appears, the application sends TST2 tokens from the ERC20 Smart Contract Owners address to a specific address.
+This code was initially written during the Swisscom Blockchain Academy Seminar "Ethereum for Developer", May 2019.

+## Updates
-**Update July 2019**: Is now working on Rinkeby and has been updated so that if the recipient includes their Ethereum address in the tweet then the DApp will send the tokens to that address
+- **4 July 2019**: Is now working on Rinkeby and has been updated so that if the recipient includes their Ethereum address in the tweet then the DApp will send the tokens to that address
+- **9 July 2019**: Complete re-write of TwitterStreamer Smart Contract to use OpenZeppelin Libraries, including Minter Roles and Owner-controlled Token issuance and to just transfer tokens rather than mint each time

 **The code now runs on a local testnet, on the Swisscom Blockchain Academy POA Network & on Rinkeby**